-In the past week, 53 respiratory syncytial virus (RSV) cases were notified in WA, which was higher than the previous week (Figure 10).
+The number of respiratory syncytial virus (RSV) cases notified to the Department of Health in the past week remained stable at 49 cases (Figure 10).

 Note: Respiratory syncytial virus (RSV) was made a notifiable infectious disease in WA in July 2021.
 This graph is a count of all RSV by week of onset by the DoH, WA (through WANIDD) to the end of the current reporting week.